uiv-lib/uiv/docs/pages/components/Tooltip.md

 ### Trigger Target

-Order to decide the popover trigger:
+Order to decide the tooltip trigger:

 1. Use `target` if exist.
 3. Use the first element present in default slot.